 Letter to Applicants

 Thank you for your interest in the Texas Tech University Health Sciences Center Dermatology residency training program.
-We typically receive around 400 applications annually, of which approximately 30 are selected for interviews.
+“For the 2024 ERAS® cycle, our program will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.
+Applicants will be required to complete the MyERAS application, and participation in the supplemental ERAS application is optional.”
+We typically receive around 450 applications annually, of which approximately 30 are selected for interviews.
 All of the applicants who have been accepted in the past 10 years have come from schools accredited by the LCME, and most were in the top quartile of their medical school class.
 We will consider applications from candidates who have already had advanced training in specialties, such as internal medicine or pediatrics, unlike some programs that do not consider such applicants due to policies that cut funding for second residencies.
 TTUHSC residents are paid; therefore, we do not accept residents who volunteer to work in unsalaried positions.
 No research positions are available for candidates hoping to begin a dermatology residency at a later date.
-All applicants must pass Part I of the USMLE examination within three (3) attempts prior to acceptance.
-We strongly encourage applicants to take USMLE Step II before the interview process.
-However, PGY I residents must present written proof to the Program Director and the GME Office of 1) having taken USMLE Step III, and 2) having taken and passed USMLE Step II CK and CS, or their equivalents, within the number of attempts permitted for Texas licensure.
+All applicants must pass Part I of the USMLE/COMLEX examination within three (3) attempts prior to acceptance.
+We strongly encourage applicants to take USMLE/COMLEX Step II before the interview process.
+However, PGY I residents must present written proof to the Program Director and the GME Office of 1) having taken USMLE/COMLEX Step III, and 2) having taken and passed USMLE Step II CK and CS, or their equivalents, within the number of attempts permitted for Texas licensure.

 Prior to entering the TTUHSC three-year Dermatology residency program, trainees must complete at least a one-year PGY-I internship in one of the following disciplines: pediatrics, internal medicine, family medicine, surgery, transitional, or some other broad-based discipline acceptable to the American Board of Dermatology.
-A total of nine residents comprise the TTUHSC Dermatology residency program, and all positions which are to begin July 2021 are already filled.
-The deadline to apply for one of the three PGY-I Dermatology positions to begin July 2022 is October 31, 2020, and the national match will occur March 2021.
-Applicants may apply for the PGY-II Dermatology slot alone, or may also apply through the internal medicine or surgery department for one of their departments PGY-I positions here at Texas Tech to begin in July 2021.
-Although the TTUHSC Department of Internal Medicine and Surgery have PGY-I positions set to begin July 2021, their internship positions and Dermatology programs are not linked.
+A total of nine residents comprise the TTUHSC Dermatology residency program, and all positions which are to begin July 2024 are already filled.
+The deadline to apply for one of the three PGY-II Dermatology positions to begin July 2025 is October 31, 2023, and the national match will occur March 2024.
+Applicants may apply for the PGY-II Dermatology slot alone, or may also apply through the internal medicine or surgery department for one of their departments PGY-I positions here at Texas Tech to begin in July 2024.
+Although the TTUHSC Department of Internal Medicine and Surgery have PGY-I positions set to begin July 2024, their internship positions and Dermatology programs are not linked.
 Therefore, the PGY-I internship may be completed at TTUHSC or some other program.
-Interviews will be conducted for all programs from December 2020 through January 2021 virtually.
+Interviews will be conducted for all programs from December 2023 through January 2024 virtually.
 TTUHSC adheres to the rules of the AAMC Matching program, and all applications must be submitted electronically through the national ERAS program (www.aamc.org/eras).